 UPDATE-INSTANCE-FROM-RECORDS - Update slot values from database.
+Function update-instance-from-records object &key database => object

+'''

-Function update-instance-from-records object &key database => object database A database object.
-This will default to the value of default-database. '''
+object An instance of a View Class.database A database object.
+This will default to the value of default-database.

+'''

 Updates the slot values of the View Class instance object using the attribute values of the appropriate table of database which defaults to the database associated with object or, if object is not associated with a database, default-database.
 Join slots are updated but instances of the class on which the join is made are not updated.